circles-learning-labs/ecto_adapters_dynamodb/README.md

 This can also be set globally in config :remove_nil_fields_on_update

 Repo.update_all: Since Ecto :update_all does not seem to allow for arbitrary options, nil fields will set to null by default, unless the Application environment variable, ':remove_nil_fields_on_update_all' is set to 'true'.
 For example: 'config :ecto_adapters_dynamodb, remove_nil_fields_on_update_all: true'

+Repo.delete_all: similar options to all query.
+Use recursive: true, to recursively scan through all pages, deleting all results.